The sturdy legs and 3 separate sections of this stylish hamper with a woven design make sorting clothes easy, according to our cleaning expert.

 Like it or not, dirty laundry is a part of life.
 To keep it off the floor and organized, you need a place to stash it until you are ready to wash it.
 You don’t have to toss it in a corner, shove it under your bed, or hide it in your closet when you own a receptacle that is made especially for containing dirty clothes in between wash days.
 That’s why you need a laundry hamper.

 Laundry hampers are available in different styles, from collapsible mesh baskets to attractive wood-slatted boxes.
 Some laundry hampers have dual compartments that make it easy to keep items sorted.
-See our top picks for the best laundry hampers available, and if you need some help thinking through the features you might want, continue reading this shopping guide.

 All laundry hampers share some common features, but they do vary a bit from one model to the next.
 A single-bin hamper with a flip-top lid is the most traditional design.
 Dual-sided hampers that divide your laundry (and help you sort) are also common.
 Collapsible laundry hampers are easy to carry and take up little space when not in use.